fullstackjake/jobs/positions/backend_engineer_c.md

 # Backend Software Engineer: C

-[Emcien](http://emcien.com/) is looking for an experienced software engineer with a focus on C development to help build and improve our analytics engine used in our products.
+[Emcien](http://emcien.com/) is looking for an experienced software engineer with a focus on C development to help build and improve our analytics engine.
 We work at the intersections of graph theory, information theory, statisitcs and machine learning, which lends to exciting and challenging problems to solve on a daily basis.
 We hire engaged and hard-working engineers who are open to learning complex concepts.
 We care about